Here's a handy guide to help you choose the right dog from one of these most popular breeds of 2021

-Thanks to a new report from Pets4Homes.co.uk, pet insurer petGuard.co.uk has announced the 20 most popular dog breeds that were popular with people across Britain during lockdown.
+Thanks to a new report from Pets4Homes.co.uk, pet insurer petGuard.co.uk has announced the 20 most popular dog breeds with people across Britain during lockdown.

 petGuard.co.uk has also now produced a guide to help people make the right choice of dog breed for them noting characteristics like friendliness, grooming needs and intelligence.
 The guide examines the traits of the 20 most popular dog breeds of 2021 as listed in the new report by Pets4Homes.co.uk.
 Here is the guide for the dogs starting from one to 11: